Common NH & MA Home Inspection FAQ's

 3. What type of report will I receive?
 Can you send me a completed NH or MA Home Inspection Report?

-Maida MA & NH Home Inspection reports are computer generated.
-They include the inspectors findings in detailed narrative comment, as well as digital photographs, the inspectors recommendations and repair needs.
+Maida MA & NH Home Inspection reports include the inspectors findings in detailed narrative comment, as well as digital photographs, the inspectors recommendations and repair needs.
 Reports also include helpful information for proper installation and explanations of components you may not be as familiar with.
+Unless otherwise advised or requested, reports are emailed to our client.

 On the Reports Page of this site, there are three complete examples: a Home Inspection Report, Commercial Inspection Report and a Multi-Family Inspection Report; these are typical examples of what your finished product would look like.
 Further, a sample report is included in every emailed quotation.